seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Weke, weke! so cries a pig prepared to the spit.

 **DEMETRIUS**
-What mean’st thou, Aaron? wherefore didst thou this?
+What mean'st thou, Aaron? wherefore didst thou this?

 **AARON**
-O Lord, sir, ’tis a deed of policy:
+O Lord, sir, 'tis a deed of policy:
 Shall she live to betray this guilt of ours,
 A long-tongued babbling gossip? no, lords, no:
 And now be it known to you my full intent.